Have an account? Please log in.

 You’ll find that many of your worries concern things that are unlikely to happen; that are already largely discounted in current stock prices; and that probably won’t matter as much as you feared they would.

-You get a much better return on time spent if you devote less of it to worrying, and more of it to an investing strategy built upon analyzing the quality and diversification of your investments, and the structure and balance of your portfolio.
+You get a much better return on time spent if you devote less of it to worrying about high risk investments, and more of it to an investing strategy.
+Create a strategy that is built upon analyzing the quality and diversification of your investments, and the structure and balance of your portfolio.

 There’s another advantage as well.
 A calm investor is much less likely to react in haste and make sudden decisions that could prove to be damaging in the long run.